 For a kitchen renovation, these are some of the design decisions to consider:

 Inset, partial overlay (don’t do this. please. ever again.) full overlay?
 Door style?
 Trash can drawer?
 Spice organizer?
 Drawers? (yes, drawers. always yes to drawers.)
 Paper towel holder/drawer?
 Pot/pan organizer?
 Coffee center?
 Pot filler next to the coffee station?
 Special paneling on any backside of cabinetry that will be seen?
-Be aware of interior corners when laying out cabinetry –be mindful how doors/drawers/appliances open.
+My friend from Unclutterer had an extra tip – to be aware of interior corners when laying out cabinetry –be mindful how doors/drawers/appliances open.
 Not considering this is a common mistake and could lead to a drawer or appliance not being able to open properly.
 Paint/stain color (lacquer is usually custom mixed and may be different than paint sample)?
 Paint sheen?
 Paint inside of cabinets or stain only?
 Hardware for cabinets — pulls, knobs, both?
 What metal should you use?
 Where do you put them?
 Where should the appliances go?
 I have a hard rule that refrigerators should always at least appear to be built-in.
 Make sure you know your appliance specs before you finalize your cabinetry design.
 There are plenty more things to consider, but that’s a good start.